Obed-Makori/Obed-Makori/README.md

 - 🔭 I’m currently working on my Deep Learning skills
 - 🌱 I’m currently learning Deep learning  ...
 - 👯 I’m looking to collaborate on data Projects
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help in the engineering and IoT fields
 - 💬 Ask me about Data
+-  technology passionate..👩‍💻 🧑‍💻 👨‍💻

 -  📫 reach me on:
 -
    • <a href="https://twitter.com/ObedMakori254" target="_blank">Twitter</a>